makusan8/kubernetes/README.md

 ```

-- Access the Wordpress App :
+- Accessing the Wordpress App :

 ```
 # get the WordPress IP by running below commands: